Map Explorer

 Specific Species Search

 Query for species, one-at-a-time, in the NAS database below.
-Results will be mapped above, and you may map up to 3 species at once, which will be indicated in the species slots above.
+Results will be mapped above, and you may map up to 3 species at once.
 Clear the map with the 'Start Over' button.

 Note: some emergent plants, bacteria, viruses, and parasites may not appear in the results for the Map Explorer.
 They do, however, appear in the List Generator.